alunxu/AlunXu.github.io/_posts/2020-01-01-how-to-start-learning-blockchain-development.md

 ---
 layout: post
 title: "How To Start Learning Blockchain Development"
-tags: [ Tips, Development  ]
+tags: [Tips, Development]
 featured_image_thumbnail:
 featured_image: assets/images/posts/2018/3.jpg
+published: false
+# featured: true
+# hidden: true
 ---

 A blockchain, originally block chain, is a continuously growing list of records, called blocks, which are linked and secured using cryptography.
 Each block typically contains a hash pointer as a link to a previous block, a timestamp and transaction data.
 By design, a blockchain is inherently resistant to modification of the data.
-It is *"an open, distributed ledger that can record transactions between two parties efficiently and in a verifiable and permanent way"*.
+It is _"an open, distributed ledger that can record transactions between two parties efficiently and in a verifiable and permanent way"_.

 <!--more-->